gortibaldik/beautiful-sat-solver/README.md

 - Assumption: Since I use pretty ingenious implementation of adjacency lists (instead of traversing the clauses to find out whether they are unit, I keep 2 stats, `clause.n_satisfied` and `clause.n_unsatisfied`), I expected the average times of execution to be similar.
   - Result: In [the results graph (time)](results/dpll.wl.cmp.time.png) we can see that the average times of execution actually got worse by about 10% in all the cases.
 I assume that it is because while in `adjacency lists` I initialize all the data-structures in the beginning, in `watched literals` I update the lists of clauses where the literal is watched with operations `.append`.
 Therefore I assume that the extra memory allocation worsens the results.
 - To conclude, `watched literals` allow us to search through lower number of clauses when looking for unit and conflicting clauses.
 However a more clever implementation would be needed to beat `adjacency lists` when no `non-chronological` backtracking is used.
+- __UPDATE__: I implemented new encoding of literals and variables, and also an iterative solution.
+It seems like iterative dpll.v5 is the best yet, however the time of execution varies greatly, hence I'm not quite sure about [the results](./results/dpll.wl.cmp.02.csv).

 -----